colinwilson/lotusdocs/README.md

 - git
 - Go (minimum version v1.19)

-### Getting started

-The Lotus Docs theme can installed using one of the following methods:

-- As a Hugo Module[^1]
-- As a Git submodule
-- Clone the theme files locally

 ### Initialize your site as a Hugo Module

 The Lotus Docs theme makes use of the [Hugo Bootstrap Module](https://github.com/gohugoio/hugo-mod-bootstrap-scss).
 For this reason, it's necessary to initialize your site as a Hugo Module.
-If your site isn't already, use the `hugo mod init` command to initialize your site as a module:
+If your site isn't already, use the `hugo mod init` command to initialize your site as a Hugo module:

 ```bash
 hugo mod init github.com/<user>/<your-hugo-theme-name>
 ```

+### Install Options

+The Lotus Docs theme can installed using one of the following methods:

+- As a Hugo Module[^1] (recommended)
+- As a Git submodule
+- Clone the theme files locally

-### Install as a Hugo Module
+### Install as a Hugo Module (recommended)

 Now, edit the `hugo.toml` configuration file to include the [Lotus Docs theme](https://github.com/colinwilson/lotusdocs) and the [Hugo Bootstrap module](https://github.com/gohugoio/hugo-mod-bootstrap-scss) as modules: